9 Different Styles of Parenting, According to Experts

 Why parents do it: Many parents who were raised with a punishment-based approach to discipline have sought an alternative approach with their own kids, and this method treats children more as equals.
 In place of instilling fear, parents offer understanding.
 They aim to better acknowledge why, for example, a child acted out or exhibited negative behavior.
 Then they work with their child to change it positively or, more difficult, accept what cannot be changed.

-What research says: Research has shown that gentle parenting may reduce the risk of anxiety and also improve the parent-child bond.
+What research says: Research published in the London Journal of Primary Care shows that gentle parenting may reduce the risk of anxiety and also improve the parent-child bond.
+Maggie Nick, MSW, a therapist and founder of Parenting with Perspectacles, tells PS, "Meeting kids' emotional needs helps them feel safe and secure, not entitled and spoiled."

 02